Listed Building Home Insurance.

 We can insure Grade I, Grade II listed buildings, Scotland – B, Scotland – C and Northern Ireland – B and B+ Protected listed properties.

-We help you navigate the complexities of listed buildings insurance.
+We help you navigate the complexities of listed building home insurance.

 - Insurance should be on a full reinstatement or guaranteed basis so that in the event of an insured loss buildings and valuable contents can be put back to what they were rather than simply rebuilt or replaced.
 This means the same design, quality and style in accordance with current legislation.